math-a3k/django-ai/docs/apps/examples.rst

 Third, optimization "stalls" in local optimums in the VB engine.

 For dealing with this, do not skimp on the ``Meta Iterations`` parameter of the BN discussed previously.

-Finally - and not related to the causes - you can also improve the stability and the speed of the results by using informative priors with what you have been observing - besides low-level tunning of the engine (which is out of the scope of this example).
+Finally - and not related to the causes - you can also improve the stability and the speed of the results by using informative priors with what you have been observing - besides low-level tuning of the engine (which is out of the scope of this example).

 Seeing is Believing
 --------------------

 Last but not least, run the development server and you can see all of this in action by going to http://localhost:8000/examples/pages and monitor it through the admin and the console log.

-At this point, you should be able to understand the workings of the tool and start making your Django application smarter :)